avg —

 Instructions

-Prepare the spices, salt, and sugar carefully.
-Plus one tablespoon of beautifully delicious tomato paste.
+I prepare the spices, salt, and sugar.
+Plus one tablespoon of tomato paste for a nice colour and a sweet-and-sour flavour.

 Tips